 This command sets parameters that affect the inter-processor communication of atom information that occurs each timestep as coordinates and other properties are exchanged between neighboring processors and stored as properties of ghost atoms.

 These options apply to the currently defined comm style.
-When you specify a comm_style command, all communication settings are restored to their default values, including those previously reset by a comm_modify command.
-Thus if your input script specifies a comm_style command, you should use the comm_modify command after it.
+When you specify a comm_style or read_restart command, all communication settings are restored to their default or stored values, including those previously reset by a comm_modify command.
+Thus if your input script specifies a comm_style or read_restart command, you should use the comm_modify command after it.

 The mode keyword determines whether a single or multiple cutoff distances are used to determine which atoms to communicate.